deepak-kiran/File-Signature-Analyzer/README.md

 Every file begins with a specific byte sequence called a magic number.

-The Python script:
+The Python script:<br>
-Reads a database of magic numbers from Hex.csv Extracts the file’s actual header bytes
+1. Reads a database of magic numbers from Hex.csv<br>
+2. Extracts the file’s actual header bytes<br>
-Normalizes them for comparison
+3. Normalizes them for comparison<br>
-Finds all database entries whose magic number is a prefix of the file header Finds the longest matching magic number
+4. Finds all database entries whose magic number is a prefix of the file header<br>
+5. Finds the longest matching magic number<br>
-Returns all the file descriptions associated with those strongest matches
+6. Returns all the file descriptions associated with those strongest matches<br>

 This ensures highly accurate detection even when multiple formats share similar prefixes.